 If you choose the same design solution for the main version of the website, its usability will suffer.
 Visitors will need to complete a useless additional action to find the necessary information.
 This increases the risk that the next time, they will opt for a more convenient website with better usability.

 |No burger menu||Burger menu|

-Use the hamburger button only for responsive website design.
+Use the hamburger button only for responsive website user experience design.
 The main version should have a simple linear menu.

 Slider on the main page

-Banners are largely placed on main pages.
+Banners are largely placed on the main pages.
 But you need to note that only 1-5% of traffic goes there.
-Besides, many sliders don’t display on mobile devices properly and cause the same usability issues as horizontal scroll websites.
-Quality sliders are often pricey, whereas cheap alternatives spoil your website design: users go to the website → see inconvenient sliders → leave the page or just hate your UX.
+Besides, many sliders don’t display on mobile devices properly and cause usability issues such as horizontal scroll websites.
+Finally, quality sliders are often pricey, whereas cheap alternatives spoil your website user experience design: users go to the website → to see inconvenient sliders → leave the page or hate your user experience.

 |Non-highlighted links harm conversion. (learn more here).||Non-highlighted links harm conversion.|

 To nudge customers into the following links, you can repeat them at the end of the article.
 This will make users more likely to visit related articles.